sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Cites Gall & Artero-Bonare, 1995
 - SB 220-221: Ask learners to explicitly explain the concepts in their own words.
     - Cites De Bruin, Rikers, and Schmidt 2007
-- SB 263-265: To promote far transfer, practice in a variety of contexts.
-    - Cites Paas and van Merrienboer 1996; Quilici and Mayer 1996
-- SE 259: There is a power law to practice, the benefits diminish with more practice.
-    - Cites Crossman, 1959; Rosenbaum, Carlson, & Gilmore, 2001
-- SE 260-261: The amount of practice needs to reflect how critical the task is.
-    - Cites Schnackenberg, Sullivan, Leader, & Jones, 1998; Schnackenberg & Sullivan, 2000
-- SB 350: Finding the right level of challenge for the learner's goal is critical to motivation.
-    - Cites Locke and Latham’s (2002); (Malone & Lepper, 1987)
 - SB 351-352: Focusing on mastery rather than performance leads to better learning strategies.
     - Cites Schunk and Zimmerman (2006)
 - SB 360: To support self-confidence, provide tasks at the right challenge.